c. Philosophy & Religion

 Periodic Table (1869)

 Franklin’s deism was typical of the Founders, as was his Enlightenment politics.
 Since America was born at the height of the Enlightenment, the Revolution presented its founders with an opportunity to ensconce representative government in a country starting from scratch.
 Through democracy, along with its endorsement of science and technology, the Enlightenment lives on in contemporary America.
-While Thomas Jefferson was wrong that orthodox faiths would soon give way to deism or Unitarianism, people of all faiths live in a technologically advancing world, and share at least some subconscious adherence to the scientific method, even if they reject evolutionary theory, climate change, etc. Very people would rush to a church instead of a hospital if injured or sick, and no one is advocating replacing EMS with ministers on the other end of 911 calls.
+While Thomas Jefferson was wrong that orthodox faiths would soon give way to deism or Unitarianism, people of all faiths live in a technologically advancing world, and share at least some subconscious adherence to the scientific method.
+Very people would rush to a church instead of a hospital if injured or sick, and no one is advocating replacing EMS with ministers on the other end of 911 calls.
 We drive cars and trucks and live in homes invented and improved on by application of the scientific method.
-But gone is the philosophes’ blind faith in progress as a uniformly good thing, since people today realize that science will never solve all our problems, and can even create new ones of its own like pollution, carcinogenics, overpopulation and weapons of mass destruction.
+But gone is the philosophes’ blind faith in progress as a uniformly good thing, since people today realize that science will never solve all our problems, and can even create new ones of its own like pollution, carcinogens, overpopulation and weapons of mass destruction.

 Deists never established a formal denomination or church of their own, but some of their emphasis on Enlightenment progress made its way into the Freemasons.
 The Masons were, and are, an organization that includes people of many faiths, including Christianity, bound together by a commitment to community service.
 Many Americans were suspicious of the Masons because of their secretive meetings, rituals and codes (right), but their ranks included Founders like George Washington and Franklin, and dozens of future prominent politicians, inventors, entertainers, and theologians.
 A cursory glance at this list makes one wonder if there aren't more famous American Masons than there are famous American non-Masons.
 In addition, Masonic imagery worked its way onto American currency and iconic structures like the Washington Monument and Statue of Liberty, a gift of French Masons to America.